Locard's exchange principle: In popular culture

+In season 1, episode 16 of CSI: Crime Scene Investigation, Gil Grissom names and describes Locard's principle to assure the team that any case can be solved.

 In season 1, episode 3 of Balthazar, Raphaël Balthazar used Locard's principle to reveal the hideout of a killer.

 In season 3, episode 15 of Father Brown, Inspector Sullivan and Frank Albert discuss this principle, which plays into the investigation.

 In season 1, episode 10 of Sister Boniface Mysteries, the title character imagines Locard appearing to expound on his principle.

 In season 2, episode 21 of Law & Order: Special Victims Unit, Locard's principle is mentioned and used in the investigation into a serial killer.

 In season 9, episode 5 of Death in Paradise, DI Neville Parker uses Locard's principle to solve a murder disguised as a suicide.

+In season 4, episode 17 of Crossing Jordan, Locard's principle is used, suggesting testing a suspect's personal belongings stored in prison.

 The April Henry teen mystery series Point Last Seen regularly mentions Locard's principle, particularly through leading character Ruby, who studies forensics and true crime for a future career as a cop.
 The principle is crucial when explaining how her friend Nick was wrongfully suspected of murder in the second novel, "Blood Will Tell".